yoshuawuyts/knowledge/webcomponents.md

 calls from happening it's preferable that the data is shared.
 The `custom-element` module enables attaching multiple listeners to a single event, which allows a separation between module-level listeners and application-level listeners.

+An important note is that with webcomponents all injected data should be shared through the attributes, analogous to react's `props`.

 An example of a `flux` application component (not on the module level):

 ```js
 const customElement = require('custom-element')